 “When [PETA] told me that black bears in my native Canada are still being killed to make the ceremonials hats worn by Your Majesty’s Household Guards, I was horrified.” – Pamela Anderson

 In 2003, PETA Europe first asked the MoD to stop using bear pelts to make headpieces for the five Foot Guards regiments.
 The campaign has engaged celebrities, politicians, the public, and even former guards themselves.
 It has also involved fashion experts and innovators.
-For more than 15 years, PETA has worked with Stella McCartney and faux-fur manufacturers to find a humane alternative to the indefensible killing of black bears in Canada for the iconic bearskin caps.
+For more than 15 years, PETA has worked with faux fur manufacturers to refine an exact replica material for the iconic bearskin caps as a humane alternative to the indefensible killing of black bears in Canada.

-And PETA and our affiliates have been dedicated in encouraging environmentalist Prince Charles to take a stand against fur.
-PETA’s “bear” tailed His Royal Highness at public engagements as an ambearsador for his Canadian cousins who are killed so that their skins can be made into caps.
+PETA entities have been dedicated to encouraging King Charles, who speaks out about certain environmental issues, to take a stand against fur.
+PETA’s “bear” tailed the then–Prince of Wales at public engagements as an ambearsador for his Canadian cousins who are killed so that their skins can be made into caps.

-PETA members wearing the costume followed the prince to the US and Canada, where they attended public engagements in Washington and San Francisco with a sign reading, “God Save the Bears.”
-At Hanover Square in New York, Camilla, Duchess of Cornwall, accepted a “Bearskins Are for Bears, Not Guards” leaflet from the PETA “bear”.
-Back in the UK, during a royal visit to the Millennium Gallery in Sheffield, the prince spoke with the “bear”, saying, “I recognise you!
+PETA members wearing the costume also followed him to the US and Canada, where they attended public engagements in Washington and San Francisco with a sign reading, “God Save the Bears.”
+At Hanover Square in New York, Camilla, then the Duchess of Cornwall, accepted a “Bearskins Are for Bears, Not Guards” leaflet from the PETA “bear”.
+Back in the UK, during a royal visit to the Millennium Gallery in Sheffield, His Royal Highness spoke with the “bear”, saying, “I recognise you!
 I’ve seen you in America!”
-And just a couple of days later in Bristol, the prince once again was approached and remarked, “My, you are being very persistent!”
+And just a couple of days later in Bristol, he once again was approached and remarked, “My, you are being very persistent!”

-In 2012, PETA’s biggest demonstration yet took place as hundreds marched through central London – some dressed as bears and others carrying teddy bears – to speak up for the beautiful bears cruelly killed for the caps and to send a clear message to the MoD that it’s time to relegate the use of bearskin to the history books.
-Beginning at Westminster Bridge and finishing at Marble Arch, participants covered a grand total of 3 miles, with beloved twitcher Bill Oddie and actor Peter Egan at the head of the march.
+In 2012, PETA’s biggest demonstration yet took place as hundreds of people marched through central London – some dressed as bears and others carrying teddy bears – to speak up for the beautiful bears cruelly killed for the caps and to send a clear message to the MoD that it’s time to relegate the use of bearskin to the history books.
+Beginning at Westminster Bridge and finishing at Marble Arch, participants covered 3 miles, with beloved twitcher Bill Oddie and actor Peter Egan at the head of the march.